In This Article

 Key Takeaways

 If you’re thinking about getting into web scraping, that’s a good call on your side.
-It’s one of the best ways to gather data from websites without copy-pasting everything by hand.
-And with the help of Cheerio NodeJS, you can start small and learn quickly without many headaches.
+It’s one of the best ways to gather data from web pages without copy-pasting everything by hand.
+And with the help of Cheerio in Node.js, you can start small and learn quickly without many headaches.

-In this guide, we will walk you through everything you need to know: setting up your tool, building a web scraper, and how to handle some common errors.
+In this guide, we will walk you through everything you need to know: setting up your tool, building a web scraper to scrape data, and how to handle some common errors.

 What Is Cheerio in Node.js?

 People love it because it’s fast and doesn’t rely on visual rendering.
 Cheerio gets the job done faster than most web scraping libraries if you don’t need to execute JavaScript.
-It’s been specifically built by developers who wanted a fast tool for web scraping without the heavy browser parts.
+It was built as a server-side implementation of core jQuery, which is exactly why it works so well for web scraping, as you get jQuery’s selector syntax without the browser overhead.

 Cheerio is at its best when you only need static content and not interactive or dynamic data like drop-downs or pop-ups.
 You should use Cheerio when you need speed and don’t care about animations or dynamic scripts.

-However, if you do need to execute JavaScript or scrape from pages that change after each load, Puppeteer could be a better choice.
+However, if you do need to execute JavaScript, scrape from pages that change after each load, or are automating tests in a browser environment, Puppeteer could be a better choice.
 We’ll provide a brief comparison between the two later in the article.

-The best part is that Cheerio is a completely open-source tool, and anyone can contribute to it.
+The best part is that Cheerio is a completely open-source NPM package, and anyone can contribute to it.
 Also, it’s totally free to use under the MIT license.

 Setting Up Node.js and Cheerio

 Before you do anything else, make sure Node.js is installed.
-Then, run this code:
+Then create a project folder, initialize it, and install both packages:

 npm install cheerio axios

-You need axios because it’s a promise-based HTTP client which we will use to make HTTP requests.
+You need Axios because it’s a promise-based HTTP client that we will use to make HTTP requests and handle any raw HTML or JSON response.
 Here’s a simple structure to keep things clean:

 /web-scraper